IAFIS

 Inclusion

-A latent image concurs with the exemplar but there is not enough to individualize.
+A latent image is consistent with an exemplar however, there is not enough consistency to arrive at a conclusion of identification.

 Incomplete